tiroh/ports-doc/tutorial.rst

 Step 5: Create Message Types
 ============================

-Your application will need message types, so let us create four of them:
+Your application will need message types, so let us create some of them.

+This is how you create events and simple requests:

 .. code-block:: java